Motihar Kuthi

-Motihar Kuthi

-Motihar Kuthi is a colonial building situated at Rajshahi, within the Rajshahi University campus and close to its main gate.
+Motihar Kuthi (Bengali: মোতিয়ার কুঠি) is a colonial building situated at Rajshahi, within the Rajshahi University campus and close to its main gate.
 It is now used as the office BNCC of the university.
 In general appearance it is similar to the kuthis of Sardah so it was built in 1781 by Dutch East India Company.